 Related Page Links

 Attend your first class any of the days Photo 1 meets the first week.
 Continue your second class the following week on the day that fits your schedule.

-Students must have access to a "Digital Single Lens Reflex" camera (DSLR) with an f1.8 lens.
+Students must have access to a "Digital Single Lens Reflex" camera (DSLR) with an f1.8 lens or a Mirrorless camera.

 Other Class Info

 Students attend once a week for class (7 sessions) and once a week for computer lab (5 sessions)

 4001 N. Ravenswood Ave.